sfu-db/reprowd/docs/index.rst

 ..
-CrowdBase documentation master file, created by sphinx-quickstart on Tue Jul 19 10:39:18 2016.
+Reprowd documentation master file, created by sphinx-quickstart on Tue Jul 19 10:39:18 2016.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to CrowdBase API Docs!
+Welcome to Reprowd API Docs!
 =====================================

 Contents: